-Drake's global learning scholarships are designed to enable students to reach their full potential as responsible iglobal citizens.
-All five scholarships are need based, but have slightly different selection criteria.
-Please read the following descriptions to understand which scholarship(s) are appropriate for the program you wish to pursue.
+Drake's global learning scholarships are designed to enable students to reach their full potential as responsible global citizens.
+All scholarships are financial need-based, but have slightly different selection criteria.

 Zimpleman Scholarship for Global Experiential Learning

-This scholarship, funded by Kathleen and Larry Zimpleman, provides financial assistance to students who will participate in an immersion study abroad experience.
-Preference given to Drake travel seminars during J-term and summer.
+This scholarship is funded by Kathleen and Larry Zimpleman, and provides financial assistance to students who will participate in an immersion study abroad experience.
+Preference is given to Drake travel seminars during J-term and summer.

 Olson Global Service-Learning Scholarship

-This scholarship, funded by alumnus Ron Olson and his wife, Jane Olson, supports students engaged in global service-learning, traveling either in the US (for example, service within a multicultural community) or abroad.
+This scholarship is funded by alumnus Ron Olson and Jane Olson, and supports students engaged in global service-learning, traveling either in the US (for example, service within a multicultural community) or abroad.
 Service-learning involves meaningful community service and intentional reflection.

 Allen Service-Learning Travel Scholarship

-This scholarship, funded by Doug Allen, supports students engaged service-learning that requires travel, either in the US or abroad.
-(Service-learning involves meaningful community service and intentional reflection.)
+This scholarship is funded by Doug Allen, and supports students engaged in service-learning that requires travel, either in the US or abroad.
+Service-learning involves meaningful community service and intentional reflection.